 <appdata/> shall contain at least one nested element named after the application or user that is intended to interpret the data.
 In examples A and B, the associated application is MEDINA, so the nested element is <MEDINA/>.

 Content of <appdata/> is regarded to be “private property” of the corresponding application.
-However, in terms of best practices, it is recommended but not required
+However, in terms of best practices, it is recommended, but not required

 — to place application specific elements into a separate namespace,